Last updated on October 11th, 2024 at 05:28 am

 For children with autism, focusing on certain nutrients is crucial for promoting optimal cognitive and behavioral development.

-Nutrients like omega-3 fatty acids, vitamin D, and magnesium have been of particular interest for their potential to support brain health.
+Nutrients like omega-3 fatty acids, vitamin D, and magnesium have been of particular interest because of their potential to support brain health.

 Omega-3 Fatty Acids: Enhancing Brain Health